sobri909/LocoKit/README.md

 }
 ```

-- **Note:** This code snippet uses [SwiftNotes](https://github.com/sobri909/SwiftNotes) to make the
+- **Note:** The above code snippet uses [SwiftNotes](https://github.com/sobri909/SwiftNotes) to make
-  event observing code easier to read.
-If you're not using SwiftNotes, your observer should be written
+  the event observing code easier to read.
+If you're not using SwiftNotes, your observer should be
-	something like this:
+  written something like this:

 ```swift
 let noteCenter = NotificationCenter.default